1995 Incorporated by Loong Yong, Ph.D. in State of Tennessee

 Sr. Vice President of Operations

 Mr. Hale has an M.S. in Industrial Engineering and a B.S. in Mechanical Engineering from the University of Tennessee.
-His nearly 30 years of industry experience have mainly been focused on projects supported by the DOE.
+His over 30 years of industry experience have mainly been focused on projects supported by the DOE.
 His areas of expertise include project management (including project controls), emergency management, nuclear operations, and safety analysis.
 In addition to DOE projects, Mr. Hale has managed Spectra Tech contracts associated with the Department of the Interior’s US Fish and Wildlife Service, the Centers for Disease Control and Prevention, and the Department of Labor.

 Director of Business Services

 Ms. Moore has a B.A. in Business Administration with a concentration in accounting.
-She has worked in the accounting arena for 27 years and federal government contracting for over 10 years.
+She has worked in the accounting arena for almost 30 years and federal government contracting for over 10 years.
 She brings a broad range of experience across the spectrum of accounting, contract management, HR, benefits, project management, and supervision.
 Prior to joining Spectra Tech, Ms. Moore worked with Safety & Ecology Corp. as well as SAIC.

 Mike Dunn, Ph.D.